faithinfate19/LeetCode-Python/README.md

 ## 📁 Structure

-Each solution file is named using the format:
+Each solution file is named using the format under their own respective directory:

 ProblemNumber_ProblemName.py

 Example:
 - 704_BinarySearch.py
 - 35_SearchInsertPosition.py

 ---